Zzyed23/CodeLouisville-SWDEV1/README.md

 # CodeLouisville-SWDEV1
 CodeLouisville SW dev 1 project

-So you may have noticed many fialed attempts of programming a bot in this repository.
+So you may have noticed many failed attempts of programming a bot in this repository.
 I didn't upload these in order and some times my computer crashed while making changes to the UI and I lost my code TWICE.
 Lesson learned.
 If you program a button in c# and try to compile and run but then go back and try to delete or edit the button everything will break and 99% chance of you losing your code.
 My inital goal was to create a bot or web scraper to find the best price for a flight that the user would input.
 Going through the motions and learning how to program the application to take what you type and autofill a website and click the sumbit button took countless hours.
 But I came to a road block I didn't even think of when starting this project.
 The infamous "Are you human" check.
 I quickly learned most websites you